fiskl-accounting/help-docs/docs/Core-Features/Line-Items/mileage.md

 5. **Client**: The client for whom the travel was done (for billable mileage)
 6. **Images**: Optional attachments (e.g., odometer readings)

-## Billable vs. non-billable mileage
+## Billable vs. Non-Billable Mileage

 Mileage entries can be marked as billable or non-billable: